 Interior Second Floor

-Designed as a room which will accommodate art classes and other
+This room was designed to accommodate art classes and other hands‑on activities.

 Donor Recognition: Palin Foundation